 - Where will I do my practicum?

-A student’s practicum may take place in a worksite, hospital or clinic, or community-based setting.
+A student’s practicum may take place in a worksite, hospital or clinic, community-based setting, school or healthcare organization.

 - What are the employment opportunities for the HWIH major?

-Employment opportunities will vary and may include settings such as a worksite, hospital/clinical, insurance company, or community-based setting.
+According to the Bureau of Labor Statistics, the job market for health promotion is projected to experience above-average growth with an anticipated increase of 16 percent by 2026.
+This growth is driven by efforts to improve health outcomes and reduce healthcare costs.
+Employment opportunities will vary and may include settings such as a worksite, hospital and clinical health, insurance company, school, healthcare organization or community-based setting.
 A graduate of the HWIH major will be considered a health promotion professional upon graduation.
 Students are also prepared to apply for graduate professional programs.

 - What is the difference between a health coaching certification and the HWIH major?

 A health coaching certification allows an individual to become a certified health coach, and to coach populations on health topics such as exercise, nutrition, stress management and tobacco cessation.
-A health coach does not always need a four-year degree, depending on the certifying organization.
-Although a graduate of the HWIH program might earn a health coaching certification, other graduates may decide to pursue employment in alternative settings.
+A graduate of the HWIH program might earn a health coaching certification, other graduates may decide to pursue employment in alternative settings.

 - What opportunities do I have for certifications?

 Certifications with the HWIH major will vary, depending on the interests and goals of the graduate.
-Certifications can include health/wellness coaching, certified personal training, and nutrition certifications.
+Certifications can include health and wellness coaching and nutrition certifications.
 Students will learn the knowledge in their academic career necessary to take and pass certifications in their area of interest.
 It is important to note that the HWIH major is not a nursing degree; therefore, an individual may not sit for the NCLEX examination, required of all Registered Nurses (RN).